 Introduction to Parsing Theory

 Compilers need to parse.
 A parser is just code, so to build one, we could just wing it.
-But a theory helps us understand parsing at a deep level, enabling us to write better, faster, and provable correct parsers.
+But a theory helps us understand parsing at a deep level, enabling us to write better, faster, and provably correct parsers.
 Let’s learn!

 What is Parsing Again?

 Parsing is the process of uncovering the derivation, or derivation tree, of a string from a grammar.
+We want to get the parse tree because a lot of meaning is often encoded in the structure of the string.

 For example, given the grammar:

-$\begin{array}{lcl} \mathit{pal} & \longrightarrow & (\texttt{"a"}\;|\;\texttt{"b"}\;|\;\texttt{"a"}\;\mathit{pal}\;\texttt{"a"}\;|\;\texttt{"b"}\;\mathit{pal}\;\texttt{"b"})? \\ \end{array}$
+$\begin{array}{lcl} \mathit{pal} & \longrightarrow & \varepsilon \mid \texttt{"a"} \mid \texttt{"b"} \mid \texttt{"a"}\;\mathit{pal}\;\texttt{"a"} \mid \texttt{"b"}\;\mathit{pal}\;\texttt{"b"} \\ \end{array}$

 we parse the string $abbba$ into the derivation tree:

-a pal a
+pal a pal a b pal b b

 In a real programming language, we generally don’t make a derivation tree for each character in the source program.
 Instead, we first group characters into tokens and we consider the tokens as the symbols.